Rutgers Scarlet Knights: Notable athletes

 A growing number of alumni who participated in athletic programs during their undergraduate years at Rutgers University have continued their athletic careers professionally.
-A few became coaches, managers or owners of professional teams, including Alexi Lalas, Class of 1991, a former U.S. Soccer National Team member who is also the former President & General Manager of the Los Angeles Galaxy, Eddie Jordan, Class of 1977, who was Head Coach of the Philadelphia 76ers, Sonny Werblin, Class of 1932, who was founder of the New York Jets in the National Football League, and Jeff Torborg, Class of 1963, a Major League Baseball Catcher with the Los Angeles Dodgers and California Angels who went on to manage several teams in Major League Baseball and coaches of college athletic teams, including Jim Valvano, Class of 1967, who while coach at North Carolina State University won 1983 NCAA Men's Division I Basketball Tournament.
-Also notable, David Stern, a member of the Class of 1963, who was the commissioner of the National Basketball Association (NBA)—up until 2014.
+A few have become coaches, managers, or owners of professional teams, including Alexi Lalas, Class of 1991, a former U.S. Soccer National Team member and former president and general manager of the Los Angeles Galaxy; Eddie Jordan, Class of 1977, head coach of the Philadelphia 76ers; Sonny Werblin, Class of 1932, founder of the New York Jets in the National Football League; and Jeff Torborg, Class of 1963, a Major League Baseball catcher with the Los Angeles Dodgers and California Angels who went on to manage several teams in Major League Baseball.
+Alumni also include coaches of college athletic teams, including Jim Valvano, Class of 1967, who, while coach at North Carolina State University, won 1983 NCAA Men's Division I Basketball Tournament.
+David Stern, Class of 1963, was the commissioner of the National Basketball Association (NBA) until 2014.